This post may contain affiliate links. Please read our disclosure policy.

 - Collard greens are in the same family as cabbage, kale, mustard and turnips.

-- Crumbled Bacon and Bacon Grease – Yes!
-I add a touch of bacon drippings to my collard greens.
-My mom would always cook with bacon fat and it really steps up a recipe.
+Crumbled Bacon and Bacon Grease – My mom would always cook with bacon fat and it really steps up a recipe.

-- Apple Cider Vinegar – Just a touch of vinegar adds tanginess and depth of flavor.
+Apple Cider Vinegar – Just a touch of vinegar

-Yes, about two pounds is just the right amount for this recipe.
+Bagged greens work great—about two pounds is the right amount for this recipe.

 Can I use canned collard greens?

-- You can but will need to alter the recipe.
+- You can, but you will need to alter the recipe.

 - To heat canned collard greens in the crockpot: Add 2-3 cans to a slow cooker (add any extra seasonings if desired) and heat on HIGH for 1.5 – 2 hours.